A .NET Core daemon console application using MSAL.NET to acquire tokens for resources

 Structure of the repository

-This repository contains a progressive tutorial made of two parts:
+This repository contains a chapter-wise tutorial made of three parts:

 How to run this sample